<?xml version="1.0" encoding="UTF-8"?>

 <image:title>WORKS</image:title>

 <image:caption>Sorry Charlie, 2026.
-The vintage "biological clock" is from the year the artist was born, as all the eggs a woman has are present at birth.
-She wears a bandolier loaded with syringes as a strap for her "purse."
-She is fighting the biological clock through medicalized reproduction.</image:caption>
+The vintage "biological clock" is from the year the artist was born, as all of a woman's eggs are present from birth.
+Charlie the Tuna from the 1960's advertisements had good taste but didn't taste good, hence the mocking rejection "Sorry Charlie."
+A woman may feel vital, yet her aging eggs aren't.
+She wears a bandolier loaded with syringes as the strap for her "purse," a medical sharps container.
+She fights the mocking biological clock through Assisted Reproductive Techniques, or ART.</image:caption>

 </image:image>